LawlietS/improved-wp-svbtle/README.md

 2. Removed page listing from header
 3. Moved widgets on top of static links
 4. Removed RSS link
+5. Rename the theme and the theme author

 ## What needs to be done?
-1. Rename the theme and the theme author
+1. Create a nice screenshot.png and screenshot-big.png for the theme

 ## Installation
 1. Move the folder wp-content/themes/svbltle into wp-content/themes/